BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   a character named Old Pete starts making another character dance by shooting at his feet.
 This changes his Jakobs gun into the Backburner, instead, for a laugh.
+- `claptrap_gun.txt` - Makes the Smart-Gun XXL spawn Claptraps instead of spider turrets.
+The Claptraps don't actually do anything interesting, though;
+  they just stay in their spawned spot.
+You can spawn other chars easily, of course, though enemies spawned this way will initially be on your team, and won't be able to harm you if they switch.
+It's a bit weird.
+Anyway, was kind of hoping to make a gun which would just generate more and more enemies against you, but the Team thing got in my way.
+So a Claptrap gun it remains.

 ## Deprecated/Testing Mods